 - How do different product types compare in average weekly units / kg dosing and number of weekly infusions?

-Current Treatment: Physician Insights provides physician insights on treatment dynamics, prescribing behavior, and drivers of brand use so that clients can create specific messaging around these treatment dynamics in order to more effectively increase or defend their market position.
+Current Treatment: Physician Insights provides physician insights on treatment dynamics, prescribing behavior, and drivers of brand use so that marketers can create specific messaging around these treatment dynamics to more effectively increase or defend their market position.

 - Detailed, Expanded Analysis (US)

-- Current Treatment: Physician Insights - Hemophilia - United States
+- Current Treatment Physician Insights - Hemophilia A - US - April 2020

 Author(s): Kerri Brown, M Pharm